U.S. soldier Bergdahl may face life sentence in court-martial over desertion

 He left his post to draw attention to "leadership failure" in his unit, Bergdahl said last week on the popular podcast Serial, which is foccusing a season on his case.

-The Idaho native suffered torture, abuse and neglect at the hands of Taliban forces, including months of beatings, and confinement for 3-1/2 years in a metal cage barely big enough to stand in, a military expert testified previously.
+The Idaho native suffered torture, abuse and neglect at the hands of Taliban forces, including months of beatings and being confined for 3-1/2 years to a metal cage barely big enough to stand in, a military expert testified previously.

 The head of the Army team that investigated Bergdahl has said he does not believe he should face jail time.